bharathananth/compareRhythms/README.md

 ## Reference

-To cite *compareRhythms* in publications
+To cite *compareRhythms* in publications use:

 Venn diagram analysis overestimates the extent of circadian rhythm reprogramming.
 FEBS Journal, *In Press*.
 URL